AmaraMai/Work-Day-Planner/README.md

 This is a README.md file for a fifth challenge of my coding bootcamp.

 This project was made as a part of UMN's coding bootcamp.
-We were asked to create an application an for a timed quiz on JavaScript fundamentals that stores high scores.
+We were asked to create an application a simple work day calendar application.
+This calender will allow the user to save events for each hour of the day by using the starter code provided by the bootcamp.

 This project is being deployed using Github Pages.
 Please view the links below for better access to the application.